 What do you think the significance is that the hypothalamus is a structure in both the nervous and endocrine systems?

 In times of stress, how do the endocrine and autonomic nervous systems work together?

-LECTURE IDEAS FUNCTIONAL DIVISIONS OF THE NERVOUS SYSTEM Begin with this slide, which summarizes the functional divisions of the nervous system in a manner that shows how the parts of the nervous system work in concert to organize our interpretation of the world and prepare a response:
+LECTURE IDEAS

+There is a concept clip found on CONNECT which illustrates the parts of the nervous system.

-OVERHEAD: ORGANIZATION OF THE NERVOUS SYSTEM
+FUNCTIONAL DIVISIONS OF THE NERVOUS SYSTEM

-Download this image from the Online Learning Center:

-Chapter03\0801.jpg (97.0K)
+The powerpoint slides include a figure (Figure 1: A Schematic Diagram of the Relationship of the parts of the Nervous System) which can be used to summarize the parts of the nervous system.

 HELPFUL HINTS FOR STUDENTS:

-As you go through this figure, here are some hints to give students to help them remember the terms: Feldman: Essentials of Understanding Psychology, 10e Autonomic nervous system: Think of "automatic."
+As you go through this figure, here are some hints to give students to help them remember the terms:

+Autonomic nervous system: Think of "automatic."
 This part of the nervous system controls actions that we do not think about and that happen without our control.

 Sympathetic nervous system: Think of "sympathetic."
 When we get emotional ("sympathetic"), we experience arousal and stimulation, exactly the actions of this part of the autonomic nervous system.

 Parasympathetic nervous system: Think of "pear."
 When your parasympathetic nervous system is aroused, you can eat food, like a pear.

 Somatic nervous system: Soma stands for "body."
 The somatic nervous system is the "bodily" nervous system, meaning that it translates information received through the bodily senses and gives instructions to the muscles and glands (a long explanation, but if they remember "body," it will help them to remember the term).
-OVERHEAD: THE ORGANS OF THE ENDOCRINE SYSTEM Show this overhead on the endocrine system organs: